mikeizbicki/ucr-cs100/textbook/tools/valgrind/README.md

 ```

 We can see that in the third line, Valgrind says that the memory leak is cause BY the function main and in the second line, Valgrind says the leak is cause AT ```new[]```.
-We can also see that all the memory that was not deallocated was definitely lost, meaning we can not retrieve this memory.
+We can also see that all the memory that was not deallocated was definitely lost, meaning we cannot retrieve this memory.

 This information will help you find where your leaks are at in your program.